Aller au contenu principal

 Is this a tourist trap?

-Useful when the menu is in six languages and the food photos make you suspicious.
-The honest answer comes more often than you think.
+Useful when the menu is in six languages and the photos of the food make you suspicious.
+You get an honest answer more often than you think.

 02Finding the good spots